RohanAlexander/telling_stories_with_data/_book/index.md

 Thank you to Samantha-Jo Caetano, who helped develop some of the assessment items.
 And also, to Lisa Romkey and Alan Chong who allowed me to adapt some aspects of their rubric.

-Thank you to those students who contributed substantially to the development of this book, including: A Mahfouz, Faria Khandaker, Keli Chiu, Paul Hodgetts, and Thomas William Rosenthal.
+Thank you to those who contributed substantially to the development of this book, including: A Mahfouz, Faria Khandaker, Keli Chiu, Paul Hodgetts, and Thomas William Rosenthal.
 I discussed most aspects of this book with them, and while they made specific contributions, they also changed and sharpened the way that I thought about almost everything covered here.
 Paul additionally made the art for this book.

-Thank you to those students who identified specific improvements, including: Aaron Miller, Amy Farrow, Arsh Lakhanpal, Cesar Villarreal Guzman, Flavia López, Hong Shi, Laura Cline, Lorena Almaraz De La Garza, Mounica Thanam, Reem Alasadi, Wijdan Tariq, Yang Wu, and Yewon Han.
+Thank you to those who identified specific improvements, including: Aaron Miller, Amy Farrow, Arsh Lakhanpal, Cesar Villarreal Guzman, Flavia López, Hong Shi, Laura Cline, Lorena Almaraz De La Garza, Mounica Thanam, Reem Alasadi, Wijdan Tariq, Yang Wu, and Yewon Han.

 As at Christmas 2021 this book was a disparate collection of notes.
 Thank you to Mum and Dad, who dropped everything and came over from the other side of the world for two months to give me the opportunity to re-write it all and put together a cohesive book.